 Slotting: Fast Movers Up Front, A-B-C by Velocity

-Slotting is where the 80/20 rule lives in warehouse operations.
+Slotting is where the 80/20 rule lives in warehouse operations, and it's the first thing we check when a client complains about throughput.
 In most ecommerce catalogs, roughly 20% of the SKUs drive 80% of the picks.
 When those fast-moving SKUs are stored in the back of the building, on top shelves, or scattered across three zones, pickers burn their day on travel time that was avoidable.

-The correction is straightforward.
+The fix is straightforward, and we run it the same way every time.
 Every SKU gets a velocity classification (A, B, or C) based on how often it's picked.
 A-items go in the most accessible locations closest to the pack stations.
 B-items fill the next tier.
 C-items live in the back or upper shelves where travel time doesn't matter as much.

-Most operations re-slot once a year.
-High-growth sellers re-slot quarterly.
+We re-slot most client operations once a year; high-growth sellers we re-slot quarterly.
 The measurable impact shows up in picks per hour and travel distance per order.

 Lever 02